spring-attic/understanding/hateoas/README.md

 ```
 This response not only has the person's name, but includes the self-linking URL where that person is located.

-- **rel** denotes a relationship.
-In this case, it's a reference to itself.
+- **rel** means relationship.
+In this case, it's a self-referencing hyperlink.
+More complex systems might include other relationships.
+For example, an order might have a `"rel":"customer"` relationship, linking the order to its customer.
 - **href** is a complete URL that uniquely defines the resource.

 > **Note:** Although these responses are shown in JSON, XML is also accepted as a standard response format.
 HATEOAS doesn't impose the requirement of either format.
 The hypermedia links are the focus of HATEOAS.